 - Remove from heat and spoon some of the chocolate mixture into each mould, spreading it up and around the sides with the back of a teaspoon.
 Ensure it’s not too thin, as the egg “shells” need to be strong enough to hold the cream inside.
-Leave the remaining chocolate in the bowl, set over the simmering pot of water to ensure it stays melted.
+Leave the remaining chocolate in the bowl, and set it over the simmering pot of water to ensure it stays melted.

 - Place the moulds in the freezer to set, then, in a small bowl, combine all of the other ingredients except the turmeric.
 Stir together well until completely smooth.

 - Scoop out approximately 1/3 of this mixture into another bowl, and add in the turmeric, stirring to combine.